1therealcloud/RakNet/readme.md

 # RakNet 2.52

 A RakNet fork compatible with SA:MP 0.3.7.
-* Client-Only: Contains strictly client-side code, with no server implementation.
+* Client-Only: Contains only client-side code, with no server implementation.
 * No Networking Logic: Excludes protocol-level networking code (e.g., handshakes).
 * Not taken from leaked SA:MP code.